WouafIT/Web_app/README.md

 # [Wouaf IT](https://wouaf.it) [![Code Climate](https://codeclimate.com/github/WouafIT/Web_app/badges/gpa.svg)](https://codeclimate.com/github/WouafIT/Web_app)

-This is the official version Wouaf IT web client.
+This is the official version of Wouaf IT web client.

 How To Build
 ---------------------